 Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+☒ State Medicaid Agency □ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

 Other Specify: Annually

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-ICOs

-Continuously and Ongoing

-Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): ICOs ☒ Continuously and Ongoing Other Specify: he State does not have all elements of the Quality I mprovement Strategy in place, provide timelines to design method No rance of Level of Care that are currently non-operational.
+O Ye es of Care, the specific timeline for implementing identified n.